folder Filed in London, Stories

 from My Life, in Words

-Two American millionaire booze barons and their wives had a frontline involvement in the incident during a VIP visit to the 1,000 year-old Tower, officially His Majesty’s Royal Palace and Fortress of the Tower of London.
-It is one the oldest of the Royal Palaces and will be four times older than America itself when the United States Semiquincentennial Anniversary is celebrated in 2026.
+Two American millionaire booze barons and their wives were involved in an incident during their VIP visit to the 1,000-year-old Tower, officially His Majesty’s Royal Palace and Fortress of the Tower of London.
+It is one of the oldest royal palaces and will be four times older than America, even though the United States Semiquincentennial Anniversary will be celebrated in 2026.

 The booze laws in the United States were drawn up to stop alcohol from being transported across State Lines.
 This ban remained in place in the Seventies when I got to meet legitimate American Booze Barons who distributed wine and spirits exclusively throughout their domicile State.
-I was working as a PR and marketing consultant for White Horse, a fine Scottish whisky, which since 1927 had been sold only into export markets.
+I was working as a PR and marketing consultant for White Horse Whisky, a fine Scottish product which, since 1927, had been sold only in export markets.

 The Barons were the officially appointed distributors for their respective US State, selling White Horse whisky and other foreign brands into bars, restaurants and stores and earning commissions worth millions of dollars every year.